-The Canadian company Race Face is probably better known for its excellent bike parts than their apparel, but they've been producing bike clothes for some years.
+The Canadian company Race Face is probably better known for its bike parts than their apparel, but they've been producing bike clothes for some years.
 The Trigger shorts are one of several pairs of shorts in their men's apparel line which consists of primarily all-mountain/trail and gravity oriented products.
-Race Face recommends the Tripper shorts for everything from epic days in the saddle to multi-discipline Enduro racing.
+Race Face recommends the Trigger shorts for everything from epic days in the saddle to multi-discipline Enduro racing.
 We tested the Trigger shorts for a couple of months this spring on a range of trail types and a broad spectrum of weather conditions to see how they performed and held up to our abuse.
-Read on find out how they compare to the competition.